shwephuehmone25/commercial-website/backend/README.md

 ## Introduction

-This is a Full-Stack Employee Management System that allows users to manage companies and their employees.
-The application is built using **React** for the frontend and **Express.js** for the backend, with a **MongoDB** database for storing company and employee data.
+This is a Full-Stack Product Management System that allows users to manage products.
+The application is built using **React** for the frontend and **Express.js** for the backend, with a **MongoDB** database for storing product data.
 The system supports authentication and role-based access control (RBAC) for securing sensitive operations like creating, updating, or deleting records.

 ## Features

 - **User Authentication**: Secure login and registration with JWT.
-- **Company Management**: Create, update, and delete company records.
+- **Product Management**: Create, update, and delete product records.
-- **Employee Management**: Add, edit, and remove employees associated with companies.
-- **Profile Management**: Upload employee profile pictures.
 - **Role-Based Access Control**: Restrict access to certain operations based on user roles (e.g., admin).
 - **Responsive Design**: UI adapts for desktop, tablet, and mobile devices.